robertbennett1998/robertbennett1998/README.md

 ## Hi 👋

-I am currently a software engineer working within the areospace industry.
-I am currently working on Future Software Architectures for airborne software.
+I am currently a software engineer working within the areospace industry; I am currently working on Future Software Architectures for airborne software.

 ### I am currently working on...
 [Timebox](https://github.com/mumby0168/timebox) with a friend from work.
 Timebox will be system that makes it easy to allocate your time to various tasks and see where you waste time.